ywwg/art-guidelines/creativity_grant_application.md

 The following questions are not required but are helpful for our statistics:
 * Have you attended Firefly before?
   * If so, how have you participated?
-* Have you been to a Burning Man Reginoal Event (besides Firefly) before?
+* Have you been to a Burning Man Regional Event (besides Firefly) before?
   * If so, how have you participated?
 * Have you attended Burning Man before?
   * If so, how have you participated?